 Many questions, do I need special pans for an induction surface?
 You’ve got the comment, yeah.
 If you buy an induction hob, ferrous metal panels are necessary.

 The technology in the fuel heater cannot bind to the pot efficiently without a magnetic layer.
-Therefore, if you have cupboards, they will not work unless additional layers are added to the ground to ensure that the heat transferred.
+Therefore, if you have cupboards, they will not work unless additional layers are added to the ground to ensure that the heat is transferred.

 What are the best induction cooktops?